cckssr/openbis-fork/docs/user-documentation/advance-features/rdf-lib-tool.md

 -h, --help: displays the help message.
 -a, --additionalfiles: specifies additional file paths for resolving ontologies and terminology.
 -dangling, --remove-dangling-references: removes references that can't be resolved.
 Use with caution.
+-noschema, --omit-schema: does not write the schema to the excel file.
+Use this if the schema is already registered.
 ```

 Other mandatory parameters must be provided based on what output format has been chosen: